yining0417/apsys2016/call_for_papers.md

 The workshop favors works with an experimental flavor such as measurement and prototyping.

 # Submission Guidelines

 Submissions should be six or fewer pages in length excluding references, formatted in standard ACM two-column conference style with 10-pt font size.
-Reviewing is single-blind, and the authors should have their names and affiliations in the first page of the paper.
+Reviewing will be *double-blind* : no author or affiliation information should appear in the submission.
+The authors should additionally follow the best practice in order not to disclose their identities implicitly.
 A submission may present preliminary results, propose a new research direction, provide insightful retrospective, or offer a provocative viewpoint on an important systems topic.
 Papers will be selected based on their likelihood of generating insightful technical discussions at the workshop and influencing future systems research.
 Relevant attributes include originality, technical merit, clarity, and technical relevance.
 Accepted papers will appear in the proceedings of the workshop, which will be published in the ACM Digital Library.
 Consistent with standard scholarly practice, the authors should not have substantially similar work in review anywhere else.

-Submissions can be made online at [www.ap-sys.org](www.ap-sys.org) (the submission link will be operational near the deadline).
+Submissions can be made online at [https://apsys2016.rice.edu](https://apsys2016.rice.edu)

 # Important Dates